jefeish/github-best-practices-demo/docs/repo-hygiene.md

 ### :bulb: Keep a clean Repository clean = Repo-Hygiene!

-If your Repository performs well on the GitHub platform and the owners of the Repository don't really complain, why do we need to concern ourselfs with Repository Hygiene?
+Even if your Repository appears to perform well on the GitHub platform and the owners don't currently voice any complaints, it is still crucial to prioritize Repository Hygiene.
+Here's why:

-- The quick answer are:
   - Any Repository that is "clean" today might not be so after the next commit.
   - A clean (healthy) Repository is fundamental for good collaboration!

-There are a couple of reaosons, beyond just platform performance, why we recommend a good Repository Hygiene process.
-We grouped them in these three categories.
+There are several compelling reasons, beyond platform performance, that highlight the importance of implementing a robust Repository Hygiene process.
+These reasons can be broadly categorized into three key areas.

   |Security|Protection|Standards|
   |---|---|---|
   |Ensure that no secrets and <br>no vulnerabilities get committed|Enforce collaboration policies|Compliance rules to maintain a clean Repository and<br> ensure good collaboration|

-GitHub highly values collaboration, providing a clean Repository enables others to participate and contribute, with without too much of a "learning curve" or the danger of "messing things up".
+GitHub places great importance on collaboration, a well-organized repository encourages easy participation and contribution, while minimizing the learning curve and potential risks of errors.
  > Note: The task to get a Repository in to a "clean" state is a pre-requirement.
 The Repository-Hygiene process goal is to maintain a clean environment.

 ---